curv3d/curv/ideas/kwlug/Language-Manifesto.rst

 In Curv, a "list" is an ordered sequence of values.
 There is only one such data type.

 Most languages have multiple data types which fill this role.

+In Curv, the function call operator is orthogonal from the list forming syntax.
+Function call applies a function to a single argument. f(x,y) applies f to a single argument, (x,y), which happens to be a list.
+This, in turn, simplifies "monoid" functions such as "max"...

 Only One Kind of Record
 -----------------------